mattgodbolt/jsbeeb/README.md

 Thanks
 ------

 Based on Tom Walker's C [B-Em emulator](http://b-em.bbcmicro.com/) -- thanks to him for his hard work and for open sourcing his code.

-Also huge thanks to Richard Talbot-Watkins for his advice and help along the way.
+Also huge thanks to Richard Talbot-Watkins for his advice and help along the way in fathoming out the instruction timings, interrupt fun and for being such a good pal all these many years!

 Thanks to Michael Borcherds for his help; improving the keyboard layouts and handling in Javascript, reporting issues, chasing down game bugs and much more.

+Thanks to [David Banks](https://github.com/hoglet67) for his help in testing the gnarly BCD flag behaviour on real live BBCs.

+Cheers to [Ed Spittles](https://github.com/BigEd) for testing various interrupt timing code on a real BBC.

+A lot of the early development used the amazing [Visual 6502](http://visual6502.org/) as reference for intra-instruction timings.
+Amazing stuff.

+Special shout out the users of the [6502 Forums](http://forum.6502.org/)

 More information
 ----------------